 - Choose non-toxic cosmetics, body products, and household cleaners

 Find out more about vitex and other women's health powerhouse herbs – and how to keep your hormones in optimal balance naturally – in my online course, Herbal Medicine for Women.
-I've created it to be an integral resource for women and for health practitioners, in a powerful, comprehensive 400-hour course.
-Check out a free sample lesson video here, or read a totally free sample lesson here.

 - Listen to Natural MD Radio: PCOS – The Hidden Metabolic Syndrome